0o0liver/covid_flight_analysis/Code/README.md

 # How to run the script: #

-To run the script, we need to go through the process of making initial datasets.
+In case you are following the Long Process, to run the script, we need to go through the process of making initial datasets.
 The process is mentioned on https://github.com/shantanutrip/covid_flight_analysis/tree/master/Datasets.
+In case you are following the Short Process, you do not need to do this.

-After we successfully get the initial data using the link above, we will have the following data on our hfs:
+After we successfully get the initial data, we will have the following data on our hfs:
 1. disease.csv
 2. airports.csv
 3. city_list.csv